vonglasow/atoum-documentation/source/en/ide.rst

 PhpStorm
 ========

-Si vous travaillez sous Mac OS X, utilisez la configuration suivante :
+If you are under Mac OS X, use the following configuration:

 .. code-block:: php